-Blinn College is committed to fostering a fair and safe environment for all students.
-Discrimination, including harassment or retaliation, against any student on the basis of race, color, religion, sex/gender, national origin, disability, age or any other basis prohibited by law is strictly prohibited.
+The Blinn College District is committed to fostering a fair and safe environment for all students.
+Discrimination, including harassment or retaliation, against any student on the basis of race, color, religion, sex/gender, national origin, disability, age, or any other basis prohibited by law is strictly prohibited.

 Title IX applies to ALL STUDENTS (as well as applicants for admission) at educational institutions (and off-campus) regardless of their sex, sexual orientation, gender identity, part- or full- time status, disability, race or national origin in all aspects of educational programs and activities.
 All students deserve the right to a fair and safe educational environment.

-Blinn College, including its career and technical education programs, does not discriminate on the basis of race, color, religion, sex/gender, national origin, disability, age, or any other basis prohibited by law.
+The Blinn College District, including its career and technical education programs, does not discriminate on the basis of race, color, religion, sex/gender, national origin, disability, age, or any other basis prohibited by law.
 A lack of English language skills will not be a barrier to admission and participation in career and technical education programs.